OpenAtom-Linyaps/linyaps-doc/en/guide/start/whatis.md

 # Introduction

-Linglong, an open source package format developed by UnionTech Software, is designed to manage, distribute, create a sandbox for packages, and integrate development tools, instead of using package management tools such as `deb` and `rpm`.
+Linglong, an open source package format developed by UnionTech Software, is designed to manage, distribute, create a sandbox for packages, and integrate development tools, instead of using package management tools such as `deb` or `rpm`.

 ## Problems with current package management

 1. Both `deb` and `rpm` are strongly-dependent package management systems and allow complex cross dependencies (or circular dependencies) between components, which makes maintenance a matter of great expertise.
 A little carelessness will lead to a complete system failure that cannot be repaired.
 2. Installation dependencies and running dependencies are coupled so that multiple versions can hardly coexist.
-Although `rpm` and `deb` have provided several solutions to solve the multi-version coexistence problem, these solutions require changes in source code and are infeasible.
+Although `deb` and `rpm` have provided several solutions to solve the multi-version coexistence problem, these solutions require changes in source code and are infeasible.
 3. The `Hook` system is complex and has no restrictions, through which many operations can damage the system.
-4. They have insufficient reliability, no redundant recovery design, and a lack of verification mechanism.
+4. They have insufficient reliability, no redundant recovery design, and a lack of verification mechanisms.
 Once the package management system fails, the system can hardly be repaired.
 5. The permissions of `deb` and `rpm` are loosely controlled with big security risks.
 6. The current package updates do not support incremental updates, which is a great waste of resources.